MAVProxyUser/BizarreActorPoutsOn/README.md

 # Mitigation

-Anzu will need to obtain their own "root keys" as described in the [https://www.dji.com/trust-center/resource/white-paper](DJI Drone Security White Paper 3.0), and burn them into their hardware.
+Anzu Robotics / Aloft will need to obtain their own "keys" as described in the [DJI Drone Security White Paper 3.0](https://www.dji.com/trust-center/resource/white-paper), and burn them into their hardware accordingly.
+The following changes will need to be made:

 New root keys:
 ```